Contents

 // Wait for object anchor updates and maintain a dictionary of visualizations

-// that are attached to those anchors.
+// that attach to those anchors.

 for await anchorUpdate in objectTracking.anchorUpdates {